TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Set Your User Group ID

-Change the variable `$global:JCUSERGROUP` to the ID of the JumpCloud user group with access to the Radius server.
+Change the variable `$Global:JCR_USER_GROUP` to the ID of the JumpCloud user group with access to the Radius server.
 To get the ID of a user group, navigate to the user group within the JumpCloud Administrator Console.

 After selecting the User Group, view the url for the user group it should look similar to this url:
 `https://console.jumpcloud.com/#/groups/user/5f808a1bb544064831f7c9fb/details`